mindsbreaker/rigging-course/pages/01.home/07.deformations/default.md

 - Dual Quaternion
 - Weight Blended (blend of both methods).

 !!!
-The **Dual Quaternion** method has better deformation and keep model's volume.
+The **Dual Quaternion** method better preserves the volume of the model when a joint is oriented.

 #### Edit Weights